Flamingo-tech/Open-AIR/README.md

  - Measure tmperature in an air duct
  - Be WiFi enabled by default
  - Be fully controllable by Home Assistant out of the box
- - Be Open Source
+ - Comply to open-source standards

-The long term goal for this project is create a completely Open Source venilation box which can be 3D printed (preferrably out of recycled plastic).
+The long term goal for this project is create a completely open-source venilation box which can be 3D printed (preferrably out of recycled plastic).

 #### Open AIR Mini:
-The Open AIR Mini is an Open Source controller that works with at least the following ventilation boxes:
+The Open AIR Mini is an open-source controller that works with at least the following ventilation boxes:
 - DucoBox Silent Standard
 - DucoBox Silent Perilex
 - DucoBox Silent Connect